FnAndrew/React-push-notifications/README.md

 # React-push-notifications
 React Vite push sample for sending push notifications to clients

+A service worker `sw.js` is registered on the background to recive the notifications and the `pushNotifications.js` script handles comunication with the API.

 ## Requirements

 You have to have installed npm and Python.